Oblivious Sketching of High-Degree Polynomial Kernels: Introduction

-For the important case in which the mapping $\phi$ is the so-called \emph{polynomial kernel}, which maps $x \in \mathbb{R}^d$ to $\phi(x) \in \mathbb{R}^{d^p}$, where $\phi(x)_{i_1, i_2, \ldots, i_p} = x_{i_1} x_{i_2} \cdots x_{i_p}$, for $i_1, i_2, \ldots, i_p \in \{1, 2, \ldots, d\}$, such sketching techniques are known to be possible.
+For the important case of \emph{polynomial kernel}, such sketching techniques are known to be possible\footnote{The lifting function corresponding to the polynomial kernel maps $x \in \mathbb{R}^d$ to $\phi(x) \in \mathbb{R}^{d^p}$, where $\phi(x)_{i_1, i_2, \ldots, i_p} = x_{i_1} x_{i_2} \cdots x_{i_p}$, for $i_1, i_2, \ldots, i_p \in \{1, 2, \ldots, d\}$}.
 This was originally shown by Pham and Pagh in the context of kernel support vector machines \cite{pp13}, using the {\sf TensorSketch} technique for compressed matrix multiplication due to Pagh \cite{p13}.
 This was later extended in \cite{avron2014subspace} to a wide array of kernel problems in linear algebra, including principal component analysis, principal component regression, and canonical correlation analysis.

-The running times of the algorithms above, while nearly linear in the number of non-zero entries of the input matrix $X$, depend {\it exponentially} on the degree $p$ of the polynomial kernel.
+The running times of the algorithms above, while nearly linear in the number of non-zero entries of the input matrix $X$, depend {\it exponentially} on the degree $q$ of the polynomial kernel.
 For example, suppose one wishes to do low rank approximation on $A$, the matrix obtained by replacing each column of $X$ with its kernel-transformed version.
-One would like to express $A \approx U V$, where $U \in \mathbb{R}^{d^q \times k}$ and $V \in \mathbb{R}^{k \times n}$.
+One would like to express $A \approx U V$, where $U \in \mathbb{R}^{d^p \times k}$ and $V \in \mathbb{R}^{k \times n}$.
 Writing down $U$ explicitly is problematic, since the columns belong to the much higher $d^p$-dimensional space.
-Instead, one can express $U$ implicitly via column subset selection, by expressing it as a $\phi(W) Z$ and then outputting $W$ and $Z$.
-Here $Z$ is an $O(k/\epsilon) \times k$ matrix, and $W$ is a subset of columns of $X$.
-In \cite{avron2014subspace}, an algorithm running in $\nnz{X} + (n+d)3^p \poly{k/\epsilon}$ time was given for outputting such $U$ and $V$ with the guarantee that $\|A - U V\|_F^2 \leq (1+\epsilon)\|A - A_k\|_F^2$ with constant probability, where $A_k$ is the best rank-$k$ approximation to $A$.
+Instead, one can express $UV$ implicitly via column subset selection, by expressing it as a $A Z Z^\top$ and then outputting $Z$.
+Here $Z$ is an $n \times k$ matrix.
+In \cite{avron2014subspace}, an algorithm running in $\nnz{X} + (n+d)\poly{3^p,k,1/\epsilon}$ time was given for outputting such $Z$ with the guarantee that $\|A - A Z Z^\top\|_F^2 \leq (1+\epsilon)\|A - A_k\|_F^2$ with constant probability, where $A_k$ is the best rank-$k$ approximation to $A$.
 Algorithms with similar running times were proposed for principal component regression and canonical correlation analysis.
 The main message here is that all analyses of all existing sketches require the sketch $\Pi$ to have at least $3^p$ rows in order to guarantee their correctness.
 Moreover, the existing sketches work with constant probability only and no high probability result was known for the polynomial kernel.